Louis-Michel Aury

 Louis-Michel Aury (1788 – August 30, 1821) was a French privateer operating in the Gulf of Mexico and the Caribbean during the early 19th century.

 Early life

-Louis Michel-Aury was born in Paris, France, around 1788.
+Louis Michel-Aury was born in Paris, France in the 1780s, likely between 21 July 1786 and 1788.

 French Navy

-Louis Aury served in the French Navy from 1802 or 1803 until 1811 as a sailor on a ship stationed in the French colonies of the West Indies.
+Aury served in the French Navy from 1802 or 1803 until 1811 as a sailor on a ship stationed in the French colonies of the West Indies.
 From 1802 he crewed on privateer ships, and by 1810 he had accumulated enough prize money to become the master of his own vessel.
 He participated in various privateering and filibuster efforts to overturn governments in East Florida, Mexico, Spanish Texas, the Caribbean Sea, Central America, and South America.